Difference Between VLOOKUP and HLOOKUP

 |Syntax||=VLOOKUP (lookup_value, table_array, col_index_number, [range_lookup])||=HLOOKUP (lookup_value, table_array, row_index_number, [range_lookup])|

 The difference between VLOOKUP and HLOOKUP is negligible if we look closely.
-At the same time, using VLOOKUP is quite easy and users find it most suitable for finding out a particular information from a range of data.
+At the same time, using VLOOKUP is quite easy, and users find it most suitable for finding out particular information from a range of data.

 HLOOKUP isn’t used very frequently, but it is used when VLOOKUP can’t be used.

-This has a been a guide to the top difference between VLOOKUP and HLOOKUP.
-Here we also discuss the VLOOKUP vs HLOOKUP key differences with Examples, infographics, and comparison table.
+This has been a guide to VLOOKUP vs. HLOOKUP.
+Here we discuss the top difference between VLOOKUP and HLOOKUP along with infographics and comparison table.
 You may also have a look at the following articles –